Kenny Chesney: Career

-All I Need to Know (1995)

-Chesney then signed with BNA Records, and released his second studio album All I Need to Know in 1995.
+In June 1995, Chesney signed with BNA Records, and released his second studio album All I Need to Know.
 The album produced three singles.
 "Fall in Love" and the title track both reached the Top 10, while "Grandpa Told Me So" peaked at number 23.
 That same year, Chesney co-wrote Confederate Railroad's single "When He Was My Age" from their album When and Where.
-Chesney utilized fiddle and steel instrumentation within this album in order to highlight the down-home sentiments and the unique Tennessee twang in his voice.
-This album seemed to capture the traditional spirit that made country music popular.
+Chesney utilized musicians playing the fiddle and pedal steel guitar throughout this album, as he felt this would highlight the open-country, "down-home" feelings in his music; fiddle and pedal steel further helped to compliment his eastern-Tennessean accent and "twang" heard in his singing and inflections.
+One of the intentions behind the record was to capture the "traditional" spirit that had made early country music so popular.

-Me and You (1996–97)

-Chesney's third studio album and his second major-label one, entitled Me and You, was released in 1996.
-Its first single, "Back In My Arms Again", peaked just outside the Top 40 on the country charts, while its title track (which Chesney had recorded on his previous album) and "When I Close My Eyes" (which was previously recorded by Keith Palmer on his 1991 debut album and then by Larry Stewart on his 1993 debut album Down the Road) both peaked at number 2.
-Me and You was Chesney's first album to be certified gold by the Recording Industry Association of America (RIAA).
+Chesney's third studio album and his second major-label one, titled Me and You, was released in June 1996.
+Its first single, "Back In My Arms Again", peaked just outside the Top 40 on the country charts, while both the title track (which Chesney had recorded on his previous album) and "When I Close My Eyes" (previously recorded by Keith Palmer on his 1991 debut album and then by Larry Stewart on his 1993 debut album Down the Road) peaked at number 2.
+Me and You was Chesney's first album to be certified gold by the Recording Industry Association of America (RIAA), it has since been certified platinum.
+It was also his first to reach the U.S. Mainstream Billboard 200 charts peaking at 78.
 A cover of Mac McAnally's 1990 single "Back Where I Come From" was also included on this album.
 Even though Chesney's version was never released as a single, it has been regularly performed during his concerts.

-In recognition of his successful year, Chesney was honored with the 1997 Academy of Country Music's New Male Vocalist of the Year award.
+Chesney was honored with the 1997 Academy of Country Music's New Male Vocalist of the Year award.

-I Will Stand (1997–98)

-I Will Stand, Chesney's fourth album and his third from BNA Records, followed in 1997.
+I Will Stand, Chesney's fourth album and his third from BNA Records, followed in July 1997.
 The album's first single, "She's Got It All", became Chesney's first number one hit on the Billboard country charts and spent three weeks at that position.
 The album's second single, "A Chance", peaked just shy of the Top 10.
 The third single, "That's Why I'm Here", peaked at number 2 in 1998.
+He also went on his first headlining tour in support of the album.
+The album has since been certified platinum by the RIAA.